Arif Hossain Moon: International career

 In 1989, Moon made featured for the Bangladesh Green national team during the President's Gold Cup held on home soil.
 Eventually, he went onto represent the senior national team during both the 1994 FIFA World Cup qualifiers and 1995 South Asian Gold Cup.

 During the 1993 South Asian Games, Moon was surprisingly named the Bangladesh national team captain, even with the presence of experienced players Monem Munna, Kaiser Hamid and Rizvi Karim Rumi.
 The decision made by Swiss coach Oldrich Svab was heavily criticized after Bangladesh crashed out of the competition without a single victory.

-Retirement
+Post-retirement

 In 2012, almost a decade after ending his playing career, he was elected as a member of the executive council of Bangladesh Football Federation (BFF).
 In 2018, he played a major role in the development of the Nilphamari District Stadium (now Sheikh Kamal Stadium) at a cost of Tk 16 crore funded by the Asian Football Confederation.
 Like his father, Moon is involved in politics with Bangladesh Awami League.
 He served as the joint general secretary of Awami League Nilphamari district branch.
 After again being elected to the BFF executive committee in 2020, Moon resigned on 6 March 2023, stating that he could not continue for personal reasons.